A Rockafellar Theorem for cyclically quasi-monotone maps: the regular non-vanishing case: Introduction

 which exactly means that $F \subseteq \nop f$.
-In particular, Afriat Theorem solves \labelcref{main_problem} in the case of an operator $F$ with finite domain.
+In particular, Afriat Theorem solves \Cref{main_problem} in the case of an operator $F$ with finite domain.
+Reihard John may have been the first to notice the relation between cyclical quasi-monotonicity and Afriat Theorem in \cite{johnNoteMintyVariational2001}.
 We are actually trying to prove a slightly weaker version of Afriat Theorem but for infinite bundles.
 Of course, asking for concavity is too much in this case, but quasi-concavity is reasonable.